kubermatic/docs/content/kubermatic/v2.14/upgrading/2.10_to_2.11/_index.en.md

 ### cert-manager 0.8

-Kubermatic 2.11 ships with cert-manager version 0.8, which slightly changed how certificates and issuers are configured.
+KKP 2.11 ships with cert-manager version 0.8, which slightly changed how certificates and issuers are configured.
 The 0.8 release is backwards compatible, but this is going to be removed until version 1.0.
-It's recommended that Kubermatic customers upgrade their certificates already to be future-proof.
+It's recommended that KKP customers upgrade their certificates already to be future-proof.

 Please consult the [upgrade notes](https://docs.cert-manager.io/en/release-0.8/tasks/upgrading/upgrading-0.7-0.8.html) for more information.
 In most cases it should be enough to simply remove the `spec.acme` field from all